Civil Process

 Fingerprinting

-The Clallam County Sheriff's Office provides a fingerprint service to the public.
+The Clallam County Sheriff's Office provides fingerprinting service to the public Monday through Friday, 8 am until 4:30 pm.

-Cost: Come to the Sheriff’s Office lobby to pay for fingerprinting services and obtain fingerprint cards, if not already provided. $10.00 for up to 2 cards, $3.00 for each additional card.
+Cost: Our fingerprinting service is $10.00, which includes up to 2 cards, and $3.00 for each additional card.
 Cash, check, or debit/credit card (card transactions incur an additional fee).

 Please call the Civil Desk with additional questions at 360-417-2265.